deadeert/EWS/README.md

 Before submitting an issue, keep in mind that:

-- I'm not actively working on the project, according the bug you could be faster than me to find the solution :]
+- I'm not actively working on the project, depending the bug you could be faster than me to find the solution :]
 - I need to reproduce the bug, so be kind an provide a configuration file and the binary that you was working on when finding out the bug (if possible).
 Otherwise, it will be a nightmare.

 # Extend Me